carrot2/carrot2/readme.txt

 Carrot2 components can work in two architecture designs:
 	- as remote components using HTTP/XML for communication,
 	- as local Java components.

-0) Build 'bootstrap' tasks

-Carrot2 uses some ANT tasks that must be built prior to other tasks.

-ant -q bootstrap

 a) Building only remote components